 .
 So, if a mod isn't registered yet but it becomes known to the public, we're naturally going to inquire about it.
 Do not take it personal.

 It is the task of the CCC, and EVERYONE is asked to register, not just you.
 That's all.
-You can always let Outsider know what's up, so he knows what's going on.
+You can always let Outsider, BaconWizard, or Ceamonks know what's up, so we know what's going on.
 As long as we know, you're good.Q:

 Can I register my mod while I'm working on it or just before its release instead?A:

 Yes, you can.
 We understand that not everyone works the same way.
-Because Outsider doesn't know though, he may ask you what's up.
-Just let him know.
-However, it is not recommended to register just before a mod's release, as it doesn't allow him enough time to check the mods that your skins are potentially clashing with.Q:
+Because we don't know though, one of us may ask you what's up.
+Just let any of us know.
+However, it is not recommended to register just before a mod's release, as it doesn't allow us enough time to check the mods that your skins are potentially clashing with.Q:

 Do I have to register a mod if it's created only for my game/ personal use?A:

 No, you don't.
 Any mods that you create for your own game is not our concern.
 The CCC is for public mods that are being worked on.
 But, if you tease that mod on a post or showcase it in a video for everyone to see, then we will have reason to believe that it is an eventual public release.
 Otherwise, why let everyone see something that they will never get to play?
-If you plan to show it in public, but it's actually only for you, just let Outsider know so he doesn't have to ask.Q:
+If you plan to show it in public, but it's actually only for you, just let one of us know so we don't have to ask.Q:

 What if I can't decide on a mod number?A:

 No problem!
-Let Outsider know and he will choose a mod number for you.Q:
+Let Outsider, BaconWizard, or Ceamonks know and one of us will choose a mod number for you.Q:

 What if I want myself or my mod to remain anonymous or a secret?A:

-, etc. But you still have to let Outsider know who you are so that he can inform you of what skins to use/not use.
-He won't tell anyone.Q:
+, etc. But you still have to let one of us know who you are so that we can inform you of what skins to use/not use.
+We won't tell anyone.Q:

 My mod is of a character that someone else has already done.
 Can I use a different number?A: